 Good sources of calcium include:

 - Low-fat dairy products, such as milk, yogurt, cheese, and ice cream.

 - Dark green, leafy vegetables, such as broccoli, collard greens, and bok choy.

 - Foods fortified with calcium, such as orange juice, cereals, and breads.

 In addition, your doctor probably will prescribe a vitamin and mineral supplement to take during pregnancy and breastfeeding to ensure that you get enough of this important mineral.

 Exercise.
 Like muscles, bones respond to exercise by becoming stronger.
-Regular exercise, especially weight-bearing exercise that forces you to work against gravity, helps build and maintain strong bones.
-Examples of weight-bearing exercise include walking, climbing stairs, dancing, and weight training.
+Regular exercise, especially weight-bearing and resistance activities, are important.
+Examples of weight-bearing exercise include walking, climbing stairs, and dancing.
+Resistance exercises – such as lifting weights – can also make bones stronger.
 Exercising during pregnancy can benefit your health in other ways, too.
 According to the American College of Obstetricians and Gynecologists, being active during pregnancy can: